neoforged/Documentation/docs/misc/gametest.md

 ---
-description: This article explains the game test system, a way of running unit tests in a mod environment.
+description: A way of running unit tests in a mod environment.
 sidebar_position: 3
 ---
 import Tabs from '@theme/Tabs';